10 Tips for Saving Money at Home

 We have items that can cost us money simply by having them.
 Do you have a storage locker that you rarely visit?
 That is over a hundred dollars a month you are wasting.
 Go through the locker and purge.
 Sell items and make even more cash.

 Being smart with your food can help you save a ton of money.
-We waste a lot of money on food as well as food.
+We waste a lot of money on food (as well as food itself).
 Stretching out meals is a great way to save dollars.

 While it saves money if you just don't eat out, sometimes you just have to.
 When you do, take advantage of it.
-Get the left overs and have a few more meals for the week.
+Get the leftovers and have a few more meals for the week.
 There is one restaurant we frequent.
 For three extra dollars, I can get a larger portion.
-I take the extra home and stretch the meals out over 2-3 lunches.
-That saves me money in the long run.
-2-3 meals from $3 is a good deal since you were going to have to eat out anyway for that birthday party or some other occasion.
+I take the extra home and stretch the meal out over two or three lunches.
+That saves me money in the long run. two to threemeals from $3 is a good deal since you were going to have to eat out anyway for that birthday party or some other occasion.

 Watching less TV can help you save money.
-Start by decreasing the number of channels you have or cancel cable and take up the Amazon Fire or other similar For a fraction of the cost you are probably paying now you can save some money.
+Start by decreasing the number of channels you have or cancel cable and take up the Amazon Fire or other similar service for a fraction of the cost you are probably paying now.

 Making your own gifts usually saves you some money.
-When you purchase gifts, you are usually paying more for the labor.
-Make it yourself and save money.
+When you purchase gifts, you are usually paying more for labor.
+Make them yourself and save money.